MehakRauf/DSA/README.md

 - **Topics Covered**: Book Allocation Problem
 - **Description**: In this we have solved this question using binary search.

+## Day 23: Modified Binary Seacrh Algorithm
+- **Topics Covered**: Painter's Partition Problem
+- **Description**: In this we have solved this question using binary search.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.